SparseGridsForDynamicEcon/SparseGrids_in_econ_handbook/README.md

 We provide implementations which use python 3.

-First, we provide our an implementation of the analytic model in two forms.
-A [jupyter-notebook](https://jupyter.org/) that is self-contained and also contains the model and all relevant equations:
+First, we provide an implementation of the analytic model in two forms.
+A [jupyter-notebook](https://jupyter.org/) that is self-contained:

 [![Generic badge](https://img.shields.io/badge/jupyter%20nbviewer-ASG-green)](https://nbviewer.jupyter.org/github/SparseGridsForDynamicEcon/SparseGrids_in_econ_handbook/blob/master/Analytical_example/2D_example.ipynb)